 Students enrolled in the Media and Public Communication master’s program may choose to earn a Graduate Certificate in Public Diplomacy without the need for additional credits.

 Concentration in Strategic Communication

 Gain expertise in campaign planning and evaluation, audience research, message design, brand positioning, multicultural communication, research methods, communication theory and media law.
 Work with real clients to create strategic communication campaigns and gain valuable experience.
 Develop a professional portfolio to help you stand out on the job market and graduate with the skills and confidence needed to succeed in nonprofit, government, corporate or agency settings.

 Concentration in Media and Globalization

 Gain in-depth theoretical knowledge of media, culture and public communication.
 Develop research skills and use them to explore important topics of interest to you.
 Immerse yourself in courses that emphasize critical and conceptual thinking, cultural awareness, and a deep understanding of the role of media and communication in social change in local and global contexts.
 Expand your intellectual horizons and prepare to pursue careers in research and higher education.

 Graduate Certificate in Public Diplomacy

-Students enrolled in the MA in Media and Public Communication are eligible to apply to the interdisciplinary Graduate Certificate in Public Diplomacy, a joint program with the Josef Korbel School of International Studies.
-The certificate allows students to combine classes in strategic communication and international relations and explore how governments and nongovernmental actors use mediated communication to inform, influence and engage in dialogue with international publics.
-Students choose a regional or thematic specialization based on their interests and prepare for careers in cultural diplomacy, nation branding, international public affairs, and health and development communication.
+The Graduate Certificate in Public Diplomacy is a joint program with the Josef Korbel School of International Studies.
+Combine your coursework in strategic communication with classes in international relations and explore how governments and non-state actors use communication to inform, influence and engage with international publics.
+Choose a regional or thematic specialization and prepare for careers in international public affairs, cultural diplomacy, nation branding, and health and development communication.